noahwseo/noahwseo.github.io/content/publication/journal-article-001/index.md

 publication_types: ["article-journal"]

 # Publication name and optional abbreviated publication name.
-publication: "*The Korean Journal of Woman Psychology, 20*(4), 497-512"
+publication: "*The Korean Journal of Health Psychology, 20*(4), 839-854"
 publication_short: ""

-abstract: The purpose of the present study was to examine the mediating effects of self-efficacy in the relationship between loneliness and social media addiction.
-The study was based on 341 undergraduate female students (mean age=20.52 years, SD=1.85) at a university in Seoul, Korea who completed the Revised UCLA Loneliness Scale, Self-Efficacy Scale, and SNS Addiction Tendency Scale.
-Based on the correlational analyses, results revealed that loneliness was negatively related with self-efficacy and positively related with social media addiction tendency.
-Self-efficacy was also negatively correlated with social media addiction tendency.
-Structural equation modeling analyses revealed that self-efficacy fully mediated the relationship between loneliness and social media addiction tendency.
-These results highlight the importance of evaluating self-efficacy when studying social media addiction, as well as addressing the effects that loneliness may have on self-efficacy in order to lower the risk for social media addiction.
-Study limitations are also discussed.
+abstract: The Cyberbullying Scale was previously developed to measure the degree to which adolescents experience cyberbullying via the internet.
+The aim of the present study was to validate the Korean version of the Cyberbullying Scale in a South Korean sample.
+The Cyberbullying Scale was administrated to 481 middle school Korean students.
+These students also completed the UCLA Loneliness Scale (LS), Eating Disorder Inventory-2 (EDI-2), Social Anxiety Scale for Adolescents (SAS-A), and the Korean Form of the Children's Depression Inventory (K-CDI).
+Both exploratory and confirmatory factor analysis supported a one factor solution.
+The Cyberbullying Scale total score also demonstrated satisfactory convergent validity and significant positive correlations with the LS, K-CDI and SAS-A. The Cyberbullying scale total score also evidenced satisfactory discriminant validity with the EDI-2.
+The Cyberbullying Scale total score was also associated with good reliability, as estimated via internal consistency.
+Implications and limitations of these results are discussed.

 # Summary.
 An optional shortened abstract.
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Duis posuere tellus ac convallis placerat.
 Proin tincidunt magna sed ex sollicitudin condimentum.